congomongo/congomongo/readme.markdown

 Building congomongo
 -------

-You will need a very recent version of the mongo-java-driver due to a
+You will need a recent version of the mongo-java-driver due to a bug interfering
-bug interfering with serialization of nested maps in earlier
+with serialization of nested maps in earlier versions.

-version.
-A working jar is included in deps, but feel free to swap it
+A working jar is included in deps.
-out with a newer one.

 In the congomongo root directory type: